Contact us for more information

 • Telecommunications: Integrated photonic circuits and chips for 5G/6G.

-• Healthcare: Flexible microelectronics for wearable medical devices and biosensors.
+• Health: Flexible microelectronics for wearable medical devices and biosensors.

 • Defence and security: Strategic autonomy in the production of secure chips.